 In addition to her administrative contributions, Dana is a director, stage manager, and sound designer but is best known to North Texas audiences for her work on the stage.
-Her many memorable roles at Stage West were in Wait Until Dark, The Explorers Club, Beyond Therapy, The Unmentionables, Gabriel, Talking Pictures, RolePlay, Season's Greetings, A Midsummer Night's Dream, Our Town, and A Streetcar Named Desire.
-Directing credits include The Aliens, Red, Heroes, 4000 Miles, November, Copenhagen, The Sweetest Swing in Baseball and Nice People Dancing to Good Country Music.
+Her many memorable roles at Stage West include The Lifespan of a Fact, Don't Dress for Dinner, Wait Until Dark, The Explorers Club, Beyond Therapy, The Unmentionables, Gabriel, Talking Pictures, RolePlay, Season's Greetings, A Midsummer Night's Dream, Our Town, and A Streetcar Named Desire.
+Directing credits include A Funny Thing Happened on the Way to the Gynocologic Oncology Unit...,The Aliens, Red, Heroes, 4000 Miles, November, Copenhagen, The Sweetest Swing in Baseball and Nice People Dancing to Good Country Music.

 Outside of her work a a theatre-maker, Dana served our Lobby Cafe and Galleries as cafe manager from 2007-2010, primary soup maker from 2007-2011 and is the gallery curator to this day.
 Her cookbook Soups! is available through our box office.
 Dana has a BFA in Theatre Arts from Texas Wesleyan and is represented by the Kim Dawson Agency in Dallas.
 She is often featured in regional and national commercials as well as in voice overs for many anime productions produced by Funimation.
 She is a human rights and environmental activist and an elections judge.
 She is a C.A.S.A., and an elections judge for Tarrant County.
 Dana serves on the Chamber of Commerce's Southside Council and the DFW Producers Alliance.